 As Campfire Stories Go...

-How do particular Netflix shows arrive in our lives during the most peculiar seasons of life?
+How do particular Netflix shows arrive in our lives?

 One moment, I’m sitting in an elementary school auditorium on a Sunday morning.
 The air is perfectly still.
 Christmas is near.
 Our faith-community gathers to anticipate, to celebrate.

 I watch the children as they play-act the story of Advent.
 They light the slender candles symbolizing tall themes: hope, peace, joy, love.
 The energy is serene; the future appears clear and bright.

 The next moment, the modern week has become existentially exhausting (again).
 It’s (only) Tuesday night, and it’s late.
 I’m trying to gather myself.

 I watch “Godless,” a gorgeous and gory Western set in New Mexico in the 1880s.
 The notorious Frank Griffin, a thieving, vengeful, murderous man, terrorizes a small community of Norwegian settlers.
 The mood is tense; the future—if it’s anything like the past—seems dark and depressing.